aleksandrasv/AVL-Trees/README.md

 Height balance property uses Right and Left rotations algorithm to rebalance the tree when a node is inserted or removed.
 Minimizing binary tree height yields fastest searches, insertions, and removals.

-avl.h file  is my inplementation of AVL-class for AVL-trees
+avl.h file  is my inplementation of AVL-class